Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: SMC with Gaussian mixture approximation

 Moreover, we use a Gaussian mixture proposal

-where \(\beta\in(0,1]\) is the step size and \(\{w_i\}_{i=1}^M\) are mixing weights satisfying \(\sum_{i=1}^M w_i=1.\) \begin{remark} This proposal has been carefully constructed, and it will yield a well-defined Metropolis-Hastings algorithm at the end of this subsection.
-We can obtain this proposal from the Crank-Nicolson discretization of a Langevin system, see supplementary material.
-This proposal degenerates to the pCN proposal with a non-zero mean prior \cite{pCNwithmean} when \(M=1\), and to the proposal in the Gaussian mixture independence sampler \cite{fengzhe2018} when \(\beta=1\). \end{remark}
+where \(\beta\in(0,1]\) is the step size and \(\{w_i\}_{i=1}^M\) are weights satisfying \(\sum_{i=1}^M w_i=1.\) \begin{remark} This proposal has been carefully constructed, and it will yield a well-defined Metropolis-Hastings algorithm at the end of this subsection.
+We can obtain this proposal from the Crank-Nicolson discretization of a Langevin system, see \ref{SM-Langevin2pCNGM}.
+This proposal degenerates to the pCN proposal with a non-zero mean prior \cite{Pinski2015} when \(M=1\), and to the proposal in the Gaussian mixture independence sampler \cite{Feng2018} when \(\beta=1\).
+We will estimate the parameters of a Gaussian mixture from samples by the method from \cite{Feng2018}, which is established in function space.
+And the resulting Gaussian mixture is also equivalent to the prior measure \(\mu_0\). \end{remark}

 For simplicity, rewrite the proposal (\ref{GMM proposal}) into the following form:

 where \(\gamma:=\sqrt{1-\beta^2}\).
 And the accept rate function can be computed by